Originalimoc/compatctl/README.md

 Legion Go

 # Todo
-merge with XInput/DirectInput
+Vibration relay
+DirectInput(No existing working lib)

 # Build and Run
-Just `cargo build --release` on Windows, need ViGEmBus driver to run.
+Just `cargo build --release` on Windows(or use target), need ViGEmBus driver to run.

 # Known issue
-Stop working after device sleep, but SensorExplorer also stops reading data.
-So this is either a Lenovo or AMD problem, I can't fix it.
+Motion sensors stop working after device sleep, but SensorExplorer also stops reading data.
+So this is either a Lenovo or AMD driver problem, I can't fix it.